Adventure Time: Finn & Jake Investigations

-Adventure Time: Finn & Jake Investigations is a 2015 action adventure video game developed by Vicious Cycle Software under license from Cartoon Network Interactive.
-It was published by Little Orbit for Microsoft Windows, PlayStation 3, PlayStation 4, Xbox 360, Xbox One, Wii U, and Nintendo 3DS.
+Adventure Time: Finn & Jake Investigations is a 2015 action adventure video game developed by Vicious Cycle Software and published by Little Orbit.
+It was released on Nintendo 3DS, PlayStation 3, PlayStation 4, Wii U, Windows, Xbox 360 and Xbox One in 2015.
 This is the fourth game based on the animated television series Adventure Time following The Secret of the Nameless Kingdom, and the first action-adventure title in the series presented in full 3D graphics.
 The game was first announced on April 21, 2015, and released on October 20, 2015, in North America, and on November 6 in Europe.

 The game was removed from digital storefronts on March 31, 2018, due to the expiration of Little Orbit's Adventure Time license.

 Overview

 Players check out Land of Ooo locales, talk to characters, sharpen their creative puzzle-solving skills, and defeat bad guys.
 Loosely based on the TV show's sixth season, the game features a focus on exploring, investigating, and puzzle-solving.
 Thanks to the discovery of an assignment printing machine called the 'tickertype,' Finn and Jake decide to become detectives like their parents, Joshua and Margaret.
 Players gradually fill the treasure room of Finn and Jake's Tree House with treasure from enemies that they defeat.